 Stephen King's House

 I want to like Stephen King’s work in a defensible way.
 I want to back anybody that pushes the horror cause forward as much as he has.
 Plus I just like spooky tales.
 I can't, though.
 I definitely don’t hate him.
 Not in the way I hate most New York Times best-selling authors and certainly not to the point of bombs made of cardboard and calculator parts.
-But even though I still don’t really like his work, I do love his house.
+But even though I still don’t love most his work (I am a big fan of his short story Strawberr, I do love his house.
 That’s some consolation for me.

 Read about my visit to some Stephen King movie filming sites in Maine...after you drop a comment below about how much both this article and my taste in literature suck, of course.
 I did like his short story Strawberry Spring.
 Does that redeem me?